 Filling out a cat or dog adopter survey does not guarantee that you will be qualified or eligible to adopt an animal from our facility, nor does it obligate you to adopt with us.

 It is possible that you may be approved to adopt from our facility, but due to the needs/requirements of a particular animal, you may not be approved to adopt the animal of your choice.
-Some animals cannot go with children, require a fenced-in yard, etc.
+Some animals cannot go with children, require a fenced-in yard, etc. This does NOT mean you are denied; we will work to help find the best fit for your home!

 Our first responsibility is to the animals in our care, ensuring that they receive the best care possible while they are here.
 It is our responsibility to find appropriate homes for our shelter pets, based on the policies determined by the Board of Directors.